Bikeman868/NPL/docs/SYNTAX.md

 type `GraphQlRequest`, or replace the existing one, where the code inside the scope block defines how to modify the routing table of any `GraphQlRequest` messages that are emitted during processing.

-Inside this scope block we have `clear` then `prepend { network GraphQl }` which deletes the contents of the routing table entirely, then adds just one destination `network GraphQl`, routing all emitted `GraphQlRequest` messages to `network GraphQl`.
+Inside this scope block we have `clear` then `prepend { network graphQl }` which deletes the contents of the routing table entirely, then adds just one destination `network graphQl`, routing all emitted `GraphQlRequest` messages to `network graphQl`.

 ### Destination capture